 Subdivision 8 (Examinations) requires a third-party tester to conduct the CDL road test in the manner required by state and federal law.
 If the tester also provides behind-the-wheel instruction, they must not use the same routes for training and testing.
+A tester is authorized to administer the test regardless of how many times the individual has previously taken the test.
 Upon passing the road test, the tester must provide the person with a certificate of passage.

-Subdivision 9 (Prohibited examinations) prohibits a third-party tester from conducting a road test for a person to who is required to be examined by the commissioner.
+Subdivision 9 (Prohibited examinations) prohibits a third-party tester from conducting a road test for a person to who the tester has provided skills training or who is required to be examined by the commissioner.